EpochModTeamInternal/DayZ-A.M.P/README.md

 * Dynamic road debris with loot piles.
 * Randomly placed vehicle spawns on roads and around buildings.
 * Will work on any arma 2 map.
-* All fixes and features from 1.7.3 CE https://github.com/R4Z0R49/DayZMod
+* All fixes and features from 1.7.4 CE https://github.com/R4Z0R49/DayZMod

 **Notable Client Changes**
 ========================

-* Added - Rocket_DZ skin is now droppable drops on Helicopter crashes.
 * Added - Missing building loot and zombie spawns for many buildings on custom maps.
 * Added - Missing fuel tanks and water well for any map support.
-* Added - New rare canned meat product with 1600 health regen.
 * Removed - All static debris.
 This is to allow mission placed objects and/or server side dynamic debris system.
-* Removed - All banned classes.
 * Removed - Auto refuel from Land_Ind_FuelStation_Feed_Ep1 fuel station.
-* Removed - Force save in favor of server side induced auto save.
 * Removed - Most arma2oa.RPT log spam client side related to zombie LOS checks and loot spawns.
 * Change - Allow dayz_maxLocalZombies to be set from the init.sqf mission file server side.
 If not set reverts to default 40.
-* Change - Skin_Soldier1_DZ skin now drops on Military Special zombies and Helicopter crashes.
-* Change - Bear Trap drops now drop on Hunters.

 **Server Side Changes**
 ========================